developer-zebra/developer-zebra-site/src/licensing/about/index.md

 **With its two-tiered system, Zebra gives partners the flexibility** of selecting full-featured Enterprise devices out of the gate, or reducing initial costs with the Professional series and upgrading as their organization grows.

-**Zebra Professional-series devices provide the core elements of MDNA**, equipping devices with the most critical tools for app development and device management for enterprise mobility deployments of all sizes.
+**Zebra Professional-series devices provide the core elements of MDNA**, equipping devices such as the TC21 and TC26 with the most critical tools for app development and device management for enterprise mobility deployments of all sizes.

 **Zebra Enterprise-series devices include the full MDNA suite** of enhancements for increased levels of productivity, performance and security.

-> `IMPORTANT:` When Multi-user Android is enabled on a device, **MX and Mobile DNA features work only with Primary users**.
+> **`IMPORTANT:`<br>When Multi-user Android is enabled on a device**, MX and Mobile DNA features work only with Primary users.

 -----